FredCoteMtl/moth/moth-frontend/README.md

-This Sectionof the project only contains the frontend app.
+This Section of the project only contains the frontend app.

 This app is made using react and is connected to the blockchain using Ethers.